 - How do I claim and Extended Payment?

-- Can I still apply for Housing and or Council Tax Benefit?
+- Can I still apply for Housing and or Council Tax Support?

 - Further Information

-An Extended Payment is 4 weeks extra Housing and Council Tax Benefit, awarded when you or your partner start work (including self-employment) or your hours or earnings from your current employment increase.
+An Extended Payment is 4 weeks extra Housing Benfit and Council Tax Support, awarded when you or your partner start work (including self-employment) or your hours or earnings from your current employment increase.

-You may be entitled to claim up to 4 weeks extra Housing and Council Tax Benefit at the same rates you were getting when you were receiving Income Support or Job Seekers Allowance (Income Based), Incapacity Benefit or Severe Disablement Allowance.
+You may be entitled to claim up to 4 weeks extra Housing Benefit and Council Tax Support at the same rates you were getting when you were receiving Income Support or Job Seekers Allowance (Income Based), Incapacity Benefit or Severe Disablement Allowance.